jhvanderschee/hugocodex/content/en/add-ons/search-lunr.md

 ### Installation

 Step 1.
 Download the file [lunr.html](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/_partials/lunr.html)
 <br />Step 2.
-Save the file in the '_includes' directory of your project
+Save the file in the '_partials' directory of your project
 <br />Step 3.
 Download the file [lunr.js](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/_partials/lunr.html)
 <br />Step 4.
 Save the file in the 'js' (root) directory of your project
 <br />Step 5.
 Add the following statement to your layout where you want the search box to appear: